 Syndromes are categorized mainly as one of the following, depending on which parts of the CNS are malformed or damaged:

 About 25% of patients, most often those with spasticity, have other manifestations.
 Strabismus and other visual defects may occur.
 Children with athetosis due to kernicterus commonly have nerve deafness and upward gaze paralysis.
-Many children with spastic hemiplegia or paraplegia have normal intelligence; children with spastic quadriplegia and mixed syndromes may have severe intellectual disability.
+Many children with spastic hemiplegia or paraplegia have normal intelligence; children with spastic quadriplegia or a mixed syndrome may have severe intellectual disability.

 CP can rarely be confirmed during early infancy, and the specific syndrome often cannot be characterized until age 2 yr.
 High-risk children (eg, those with evidence of asphyxia, stroke, periventricular abnormalities seen on cranial ultrasonography in premature infants, jaundice, meningitis, neonatal seizures, hypertonia, hypotonia, or reflex suppression) should be followed closely.

 CP should be differentiated from progressive hereditary neurologic disorders and disorders requiring surgical or other specific neurologic treatments.
-Ataxic forms are particularly hard to distinguish, and in many children with ataxia, a progressive cerebellar degenerative disorder is ultimately identified as the cause.
-Athetosis, self-mutilation, and hyperuricemia in boys indicate Lesch-Nyhan syndrome (see Inherited Disorders of Metabolism: Lesch-Nyhan syndrome).
+Ataxic forms are particularly hard to distinguish, and in many children with persistent ataxia, a progressive cerebellar degenerative disorder is ultimately identified as the cause.
+Athetosis, self-mutilation, and hyperuricemia in boys indicate Lesch-Nyhan syndrome (see Lesch-Nyhan syndrome).
 Cutaneous or ocular abnormalities may indicate tuberous sclerosis, neurofibromatosis, ataxia-telangiectasia, von Hippel–Lindau disease, or Sturge-Weber syndrome.
-Infantile spinal muscular atrophy and muscular dystrophies associated with hypotonia and hyporeflexia usually lack signs of cerebral disease.
+Infantile spinal muscular atrophy, muscular dystrophies, and neuromuscular junction disorders associated with hypotonia and hyporeflexia usually lack signs of cerebral disease.
 Adrenoleukodystrophy begins later in childhood, but other leukodystrophies begin earlier and may be mistaken for CP at first.

 Most children survive to adulthood.
-Severe limitations in sucking and swallowing, which may require feeding by gastrostomy tube, decrease likelihood of survival.
+Severe limitations in sucking and swallowing, which may require feeding by gastrostomy tube, decrease life expectancy.
 The goal is for children to develop maximal independence within the limits of their motor and associated deficits.
 With appropriate management, many children, especially those with spastic paraplegia or hemiplegia, can lead near-normal lives.

-When intellectual and physical limitations are not severe, children should attend mainstream schools.
-However, some children require varying degrees of lifelong supervision and assistance.
-Speech training or other forms of facilitated communication may be required.
-Even severely affected children can benefit from training in activities of daily living (eg, washing, dressing, feeding), which increases their independence and self-esteem and greatly reduces the burden for family members or other caregivers.
-Assistive devices may increase mobility and communication, help maintain range of motion, and help children and their caregivers with activities of daily living.
+When intellectual and physical limitations are not severe, children may attend mainstream classes and take part in adapted exercise programs and even competition.
+Speech training or other forms of facilitated communication may be needed to enhance interactions.
+Some severely affected children can benefit from training in activities of daily living (eg, washing, dressing, feeding), which increases their independence and self-esteem and greatly reduces the burden for family members or other caregivers.
+Assistive devices may increase mobility and communication, help maintain range of motion, and help with activities of daily living.
+Some children require varying degrees of lifelong supervision and assistance.

-Parents of a child with chronic limitations need assistance and guidance in understanding the child's status and potential and in dealing with their own feelings of guilt, anger, denial, and sadness (see Caring for Sick Children and Their Families: Effects on the family).
-Such children reach their maximal potential only with stable, sensible parental care and the assistance of public and private agencies (eg, community health agencies, vocational rehabilitation organizations, lay health organizations such as the United Cerebral Palsy Association).
+Parents of a child with chronic limitations need assistance and guidance in understanding the child's status and potential and in dealing with their own feelings of guilt, anger, denial, and sadness (see Effects on the family).
+These children reach their maximal potential only with stable, sensible parental care and the assistance of public and private agencies (eg, community health agencies, vocational rehabilitation organizations, lay health organizations such as the United Cerebral Palsy Association—see UCP.org).